-If you’ve ever needed a boost before a workout and coffee just isn’t cutting it, you may already be familiar with pre-workout.
-Pre-workout is a general term for a supplement you take, well, before you work out, as the name suggests.
-The contents of the supplement will vary by brand, but generally, pre-workout is a mix of caffeine, vitamins, carbohydrates, electrolytes and other muscle-building ingredients, like creatine.
+If you've ever needed a boost before a workout and coffee just isn't cutting it, you may already be familiar with pre-workout.
+Pre-workout is a general term for a supplement you take, well, before you work out — as the name suggests.
+The contents of the supplement will vary by brand, but generally, pre-workout is a mix of caffeine, vitamins, carbohydrates, electrolytes and other muscle-building ingredients, such as creatine.
 It typically comes in a powdered form that can be added to water or a smoothie.

 How Long Does A Pre-Workout Take To Kick In?

-Other experts echoed this timeline, and the general consensus is that it takes 30 minutes to reach its peak level in blood, so you should plan to take the supplement about a half hour before you work out (which means it will kick in as you start exercising or shortly thereafter).
-If it works better for your schedule, you can take the supplement up to an hour before working out, just know you may feel its effects before you’re at the gym.
+Other experts echoed this timeline, and the general consensus is that it takes 30 minutes to reach its peak level in blood.
+This means you should plan to take the supplement about 30 minutes before you work out (which means it will kick in as you start exercising or shortly thereafter).
+If it works better for your schedule, you can take the supplement up to an hour before working out, just know you may feel its effects before you're at the gym.

 How Long Does Pre-Workout Stay In Your System?